 Brought to Brazil in lately 19th century, it has adapted to the geography in such a way that in 2012 Brazil overtook the US and became the largest exporter of beef in the world.

-To understand the importance of these numbers, we can say that from each five steaks eaten in the world, one is of Brazilian origin.
-The country has today 22% of the worldwide meat market.
-The rich farmers and breeders are in constant negotiations with Brazilian Government with the intention to duplicate this number until 2025.
-The aim is to reach 44,5% of it.
-What could also mean to duplicate the numbers of animals from 200 million to 400 million until that date.
+The Brazilian meat market had turned US$5,5 billion on 2016 of income over 1,4 million tones of meat exported, numbers that keep growing and turns economy during these last years of crises.The country occupies 25% of the international meat market.
+We can say that from each five steaks eaten in the world, one is from Brazilian origin.
+The rich farmers are in constant negotiations with Brazilian Government with the intention to duplicate this number until 2025.
+This could mean also to duplicate the numbers of animals from 200 millions to 400 millions until that date.